-If we consider the consistent set V containing the output qubit at time T, then we get that $\widehat{\delta_V}(Z)^2 \leq 4\theta^T$.
+In particular, if we consider the consistent set V that contains the designated output qubit at time T, then we get that $\widehat{\delta_V}(Z)^2 \leq 4\theta^T$ .
 By Observation 5, this implies Theorem 1.

-3.1 Proof of Lemma 1
+3.1 Proof of Lemma 7

-The proof of the invariant is by induction on the sets V. At the base are all sets V contained entirely within time 0.
+The proof of the invariant is by induction on the sets V. At the base of the induction are all sets V contained entirely within time 0.
 All other sets are handled in the induction step.
-To justify the inductive proof, we need an ordering on the consistent sets V such that for each V, the proof for V uses the inductive hypothesis only on sets V' that appear before V. As will become apparent from the proof, if we denote by latest(V) the maximum time at which V contains a qubit, then each V' for which we use the induction hypothesis has strictly less qubits than V at time latest(V).
+In order to justify the inductive proof, we need to provide an ordering on the consistent sets V such that for each V, the proof for V uses the inductive hypothesis only on sets V' that appear before V in the ordering.
+As will become apparent from the proof, if we denote by latest(V) the maximum time at which V contains a qubit, then each V' for which we use the induction hypothesis has strictly less qubits than V at time latest(V).
 Therefore, we can order the sets V first in increasing order of latest(V) and then in increasing order of the number of qubits at time latest(V).
-Base case.
-Here V is fully contained within time 0.
-If $V = \emptyset$ then both sides of the invariant are zero, so from now on assume V is nonempty.
-In this case $\operatorname{dist}(V) = 0$.
-The matrix δ_V is the difference of two density matrices ρ_V and τ_V .
-Hence $\operatorname{Tr}(\delta_V^2) = \operatorname{Tr}(\rho_V^2) + \operatorname{Tr}(\tau_V^2) - 2\operatorname{Tr}(\rho_V \tau_V) \le 2$, and the invariant is satisfied.
-Induction step.
-Let V'' be any consistent set containing at least one qubit at time greater than zero.
-Our goal in this section is to prove the invariant for V''.
-Consider any of the qubits of V'' located at time latest(V'') and let Gbe the gate that has this qubit as one of its output qubits.
-We now consider two cases, depending on whether G is a k-qubit gate or a one-qubit gate.